 This is a really unique and interesting part of the National Park.
 It’s difficult to describe without seeing it in person.
 But the scientific description from the National Park Service describes it this way:

 The remarkable hydrothermal features in Lassen Volcanic National Park include roaring fumaroles (steam and volcanic-gas vents), thumping mud pots, boiling pools, and steaming ground.
 Water from rain and snow that falls on the highlands of the park feed the hydrothermal system.
 Once deep underground, the water is heated by a body of hot or molten rock beneath Lassen Peak.
 Rising hot water boils to form boiling pools and mud pots.
 Super-heated steam reaches the surface through fractures in the earth to form fumaroles such as those found at Bumpass Hell and Sulphur Works.

-The smell was almost overwhelming, but the pictures made it all worth it!.
-We even saw a deer run by while we were appreciate the views!
+The smell was almost overwhelming, but the pictures made it all worth it!
+We even saw a deer run by while we were appreciating the views!

 Cinder Cone Trail and Painted Dunes

 During our last morning in Lassen Volcanic Park, we ventured up the Cinder Cone Trail to the stop of a dormant volcano.
 At the end of this 2 mile hike, there’s a climb where you gain about 750 feet of elevation in a quarter mile.

 This was an ambitious hike for our family but totally worth it!
 In fact, my 5 year old was the first up the hill and I was brining up the rear.
 One of the aspects of this hike that made it more challenging was the sandy ash terrain that felt like climbing in sand.
 It was quite difficult, but incredibly worth it!
 The pictures from the top of this mountain were incredible.
 And climbing into the center of the volcano was a very unique experience and a fun place to have a snack!